syminical/WoWvendorMacro/README.md

 ### Setup
 1. In-game press **ESC** to bring up the menu, then click on the **Macros** button.
 2. Create a new macro, enter a name, pick an icon. ( A single space looks best, imo. )
-3. Paste the code into the text box.
+3. Copy the code from the **vendorMacro.lua** link above, and paste it into the text box ingame.
 4. Drag the macro icon to your hotkey bar. ( Remember this slot! )
 5. Bring up the **ESC** menu again, and click **Key Bindings**.
-6. Bind the slot holding the macro to your mouse's scroll wheel.
+6. Bind the slot you dropped the macro icon on to your mouse's scroll wheel. (  up or down )
 7. Scroll down to **Targeting Fuctions**, and bind **Interact With Target** to the other direction of the mouse wheel.
-8. Consider making a separate macro to target the npc, just in case.
+8. Consider making a separate macro to quickly target the npc, just in case.
    * `/target Lorelae Wintersong`

 ### Use